The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Details of the variational minimization of the slave-rotor mean-field free energy

 subject to the {\it local} constraint

 where the sum over spin is implicit.
-The application of the slave-rotor decomposition to Eq.~\eqref{eq:H_M} and Eq.~\eqref{eq:H_I} enables a simple mean-field analysis, which captures the localization-delocalization transition of a half-filled band.
-However, tends to overestimate the strength of charge fluctuations away from half filling.
-In the general case, both bands are not simultaneously at half filling and moreover, as evident in Fig.~\ref{fig:minibands} one band is always flatter than the other.
-Therefore, we will first consider the case where only one band is decomposed in this approach (the flatter of the two bands).
-Later, we will also consider the case where both bands are slave-rotor decomposed more relevant to nearly degenerate bands (as for MoS$_2$ in Fig.~\ref{fig:minibands}).
+The application of the slave-rotor decomposition to Eq.\eqref{eq:H_b} and Eq.\eqref{eq:H_I} of the main text enables a simple mean-field analysis, which captures the localization-delocalization transition of a half-filled band.